cobleg/MachineLearning/loss functions.md

 $b$ is the bias parameter
 $y$ is the output variable

-Note that this cost function
+Note that this cost function only has a single global minimum and no local minima.

 # Code
 ## Squared loss function